Czechoslovakian functionalist tubular steel chair in museum quality, designed by František Berger for Hynek Gottwald, original iron-garn covering

 Price: 6.500 €

-The offered tubular steel chair by architect František Berger is one of the most significant functionalist furniture designs of Czechoslovak modernism from the 1930s.
+Designed by architect František Berger, this tubular steel chair ranks among the most significant functionalist furniture designs of Czechoslovak modernism of the early 1930s.

-Its unique design and construction vividly embody the spirit of pre-war Czechoslovak design.
-A version of this chair without armrests graces the cover of the exhibition catalog “Hej Rup!
+A variant of this chair without armrests appears on the cover of the exhibition catalogue “Hej Rup!
 Let’s Go!
-The Czechoslovak Avant-Garde in the Context of European Modernism” from the Bröhan Museum in Berlin.
+The Czechoslovak Avant-Garde in the Context of European Modernism”, published by the Bröhan Museum, Berlin, underlining the model’s established position within the canon of European modernist furniture.

-There is currently no comparable piece available in the international art market.
+At present, no comparable example is known to be available on the international art market.